The connection between nonzero density and spontaneous symmetry breaking for interacting scalars: Introduction

-Nevertheless, it is believed that case 3 is realized only for the free Fermi gas: all interacting Fermi liquids end up forming Cooper pairs in the deep infrared and eventually transition to a superfluid or possibly inhomogeneous phase \cite{Shankar:1993pf}.
-For instance, experimentally, helium-3 behaves as a degenerate Fermi liquid at temperatures between $\sim$K and $\sim$mK, but at even lower temperatures it turns into a superfluid \cite{vollhardt2013superfluid}.
-As for systems with bosons only, with some caveats\footnote{ There are in fact explicit examples of interacting bosonic theories in $d=3$ that at finite $\mu$ display an emergent fermionic behavior, with bosons satisfying an effective exclusion principle.
-This is the case of bosonic Chern--Simons theories at large $N$~\cite{Minwalla:2020ysu} (see~\cite{Geracie:2015drf} for earlier work on fermionic Chern--Simons theories displaying bosonic behaviour).
+Nevertheless, it is believed that case 3 is realized only for the free Fermi gas: all interacting Fermi liquids end up forming Cooper pairs in the deep infrared and eventually transition to a superfluid or possibly inhomogeneous phase \cite{Shankar:1993pf}.\footnote{Another possibility, in the presence of gapless bosons, is the onset of non-Fermi liquid behavior.
+We leave aside this currently poorly understood scenario from our discussion.} For instance, experimentally, helium-3 behaves as a degenerate Fermi liquid at temperatures between $\sim$K and $\sim$mK, but at even lower temperatures it turns into a superfluid \cite{vollhardt2013superfluid}.
+As for systems with bosons only, with some caveats\footnote{There are in fact explicit examples of interacting bosonic theories in $d=3$ that at finite $\mu$ display an emergent fermionic behavior, with bosons satisfying an effective exclusion principle.
+This is the case of bosonic Chern--Simons theories at large $N$~\cite{Minwalla:2020ysu} (see~\cite{Geracie:2015drf} for earlier work on fermionic Chern--Simons theories displaying bosonic behavior).
 Even though the coupling of the scalar field to Chern--Simons gauge fields proves crucial in renormalizing the particle spin, we are not aware of a general proof that similar (or other exotic) phenomena cannot occur in theories of interacting scalar fields.
-See for instance Ref.~\cite{Ciccone:2022zkg} for an example of exotic phase at finite $\mu$ and $T=0$ in $d=2$ QFT (see also~\cite{Thies:2006ti} for a review of earlier works on the same model). }, there is no known example of a state with nonzero charge density that does {\em not} break the corresponding symmetry.
+See for instance Ref.~\cite{Ciccone:2022zkg} for an example of exotic phase at finite $\mu$ and $T=0$ in $d=2$ QFT (see also~\cite{Thies:2006ti} for a review of earlier works on the same model).
+In lattice systems, an additional possible phase is provided by the (bosonic) Mott insulator (we thank Sean Hartnoll for remarking this to us).}, there is no known example of a state with nonzero charge density that does {\em not} break the corresponding symmetry.
 So, it appears that, at zero temperature, under very general conditions, a nonzero charge density implies spontaneous symmetry breaking.

 This expectation is so ingrained in the way we think about finite density systems, that it is a more or less implicit assumption in much of the recent ``large-charge" CFT literature, starting with the seminal paper \cite{Hellerman:2015nra}.
 To appreciate why it is a nontrivial assumption, apart from considering the free Fermi gas case, where it is manifestly violated, one can consider a self-interacting massive complex scalar $\Phi$ with a ${\rm U}(1)$ symmetry.